 - Use white ceiling paint on the ceiling

-- If you’re using paint from another room/job, you can save money on having to buy a new tine of anti-mould paint by purchasing an additive to add to regular paint, such as Protite Mould Defender Paint Additive.
+- If you’re using paint from another room/job, you can save money on buying a new tin of anti-mould paint by purchasing an additive to add to regular paint, such as Protite Mould Defender Paint Additive.

-Bathroom renovations are anything but cheap; stressful, hard work, expensive, yes.
+Bathroom renovations are anything but cheap; stressful, hard work, and expensive, yes.
 Cheap, er, not if you want it to look decent!
-The good news is, there are plenty of savvy cost-saving measures you can employ to save money on your bathroom renovation without having to sacrifice quality.
+The good news is you can employ plenty of savvy cost-saving measures to save money on your bathroom renovation without sacrificing quality.
 After all, you want your bathroom to give you at least 10-15 years of use.
 And speaking of costs, check out our article, How Much Do Kitchen Renovations Cost, to get a good idea of what you can expect to pay for tradespeople and all other components of a kitchen renovation.

 Some of the best ways to save money in the bathroom are by doing the demolition work yourself, getting fair quotes for quality service, working with the existing plumbing, being smart with your tile selection, shopping around to get the best products at the lowest prices, opting for a stock standard vanity over a custom vanity and a floor waste of a floor channel waste, and by doing your own painting.

-Employ some or all of these tips to avail fantastic savings on your renovation budget.
-And, for fantastic savings on your bathroom products, shop nowhere else but Ross’s Discount Home Centre; where every day’s a discount day!
+Employ some or all of these tips to avail yourself of fantastic savings on your renovation budget.
+And, for more help with your renovation, I recommend you read our 2022 Guide to Perth Bathroom Renovations.